karare1/backpack_shop/README.md

   Go to s3 and create a new folder called media. (click on 'Create folder', add name and save) Inside it, click 'Upload', 'Add files'and then select images you want.
-  Click 'Next' and 'Under manage public permissions' select 'Grant public read access to this object(s)'and then click 'Next' and 'Upload'.
+  Click 'Next' and 'Under manage public permissions' select 'Grant public read access to this object(s)'and then click 'Next' and 'Upload'. <br>

 10. Stripe (Payment)
     Go to https://stripe.com